GLOBAL MARKETS-Stocks rise on hopes of conflicts cooling; copper slides

 German 10-year yields fell 3 basis points to 1.03 percent, having hit a record low of 1.02 percent last week.

-September Brent crude futures, which expire on Thursday, fell as low as $102.37, the weakest for a front-month price since July 1, 2013, before bouncing 0.7 percent higher on the day at $103.75.
+September Brent crude futures, which expire on Thursday, fell as low as $102.37, the weakest for a front-month price since July 1, 2013, before trading little changed at $102.92.

 OPEC output rose to a five-month high of 30.44 million barrels per day in July as increased production from Saudi Arabia and Libya more than offset declines in Iraq, Iran and Nigeria.